 Becoming a freshman member of the House minority seemed a long step down from presidential chief of staff, but Cheney was determined to establish himself as a legislator.
 "When you're in a staff job, you're never yourself.
 It's humbling–you're just somebody's hired gun," he explained.
 "Congress is different.
 You're responsible for your own decisions.
 You act for yourself."
 He gained a seat on the Interior and Insular Affairs Committee, whose jurisdiction covered matters of vital concern to his state.

-During his second term, election as chair of the House Republican Policy Committee gave Cheney a “hunting license” to become involved in a broader range of issues.
-The ranking Republicans on the House committees had been seeking bipartisan accord with the Democratic committee chairs, and they complained about the confrontational tactics being employed by their junior colleagues, led by Georgia’s Newt Gingrich.
-As Policy Committee chair, Cheney shared Gingrich’s frustration with their party’s minority status and argued that if Republicans continued to help pass Democratic bills, they would never chair committees themselves.
+During his second term, election as chair of the House Republican Policy Committee gave Cheney the opportunity to become involved in a broader range of issues.
+The ranking Republicans on the House committees had been seeking bipartisan accord with the Democratic committee chairs, and they complained about the confrontational tactics being employed by their junior colleagues, led by Georgia's Newt Gingrich.
+As Policy Committee chair, Cheney shared Gingrich's frustration with their party's minority status and argued that if Republicans continued to help pass Democratic bills, they would never chair committees themselves.

 In the 1980 election, Ronald Reagan's coattails carried Republicans into the majority in the Senate and trimmed the Democrats' lead in the House.
 House Republicans forged an alliance with conservative "Boll Weevil" Democrats to enact Reagan's tax cuts and military spending increases.
 Cheney supported Reagan's programs, particularly in foreign affairs, where he concluded that Congress had exercised too much restraint on presidential authority since Vietnam.
 He was a member of the House Intelligence Committee when news broke that the Reagan administration had violated the congressional sanction against aid for the Contras in their fight against the elected Communist-led government of Nicaragua by providing unappropriated funds raised from selling arms to Iran.
 The House and Senate investigated, and their Iran-Contra committees met jointly in 1987.